ibm-cloud-docs/vpc/lb-health-checks.md

 * **HTTPS:** Similar to an HTTP health check, an `HTTPS GET` request is sent to the configured health check port and URL path.
 Health checks use HTTPS to encrypt traffic to back-end servers.
 A back-end server is deemed healthy after receiving a `200 OK` response.
 The default `GET` health path is "/".

+   If mutual TLS (mTLS) is enabled on the back-end servers and HTTPS is used for health checks, ensure that the load balancer is configured with a valid client certificate and that the full certificate chain of trust is properly established.
+Otherwise, health checks can fail during the TLS handshake, causing healthy instances to be marked as unhealthy.
+For simpler configurations that don’t require TLS validation, you can use HTTP for health checks.
+   {: note}

 * **TCP:** The load balancer attempts to open a TCP connection with the back-end server on the specified TCP port.
 The server port is marked healthy if the connection attempt is successful, and the connection is closed.